GreenDelta/npy/README.md

-# jnpz
+# npy

-`jnpz` is a small library for reading and writing
+`npy` is a small library for reading and writing
 [NPY and NPZ](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html)
 files.